markdoc/docs/pages/docs/nextjs.md

 ### Tags

-Custom tags are created by exporting a registration object from a file within `/markdoc/`, for example:
+Custom tags are registered by exporting a registration object from a file within `/markdoc/`, for example:

 ```js
 // markdoc/Button.markdoc.js